in , ,

 The 1956 film The Conqueror starred legendary actors John Wayne and Susan Hayward.
 The film follows John Wayne, who plays the Mongol chief Genghis Khan.
 He falls in love with the daughter of the leader of Tartar, and he kidnaps her, which begins a brutal war.
 The exciting plot and talented cast meant that many people were excited for the film’s release.

 Unfortunately, despite a relatively successful performance at the box office, The Conqueror would go down in history as one of the worst movies ever created.
-It is widely considered by critics to be one of the worst films released during the 1950s, and it was also listed in the book The Fifty Worst Films of All Time, which was released in 1978.
-After his death, lead actor John Wayne was even given a Golden Turkey Award, an accolade that is granted to especially bad performances.
+It considers by critics to be one of the worst films of the 1950s and in the book The Fifty Worst Films of All Time, releases in 1978.
+After his death, lead actor John Wayne receives a Golden Turkey Award, an accolade that grants to especially bad performances.

 Of course, actors can’t be successful all the time, and despite all the bad press he earned for his role in The Conqueror, John Wayne would still go on to win his Academy Award for Best Actor for his role in the 1969 film True Grit.
-The Conqueror was certainly a humble experience for John Wayne, who at the time was used to constant praise from critics and fans.
+The Conqueror is a humble experience for John Wayne, who at the time uses to constant praise from critics and fans.
 Sometimes our failures are just as important as our successes, and John Wayne no doubt learned a lot from the movie.

-Today, The Conqueror is largely remembered as nothing more than a joke.
+Today, The Conqueror remembers it as nothing more than a joke.
 It was a huge cinematic flop and undoubtedly a failure for many reasons.
 However, what many people don’t know is that the true history of The Conqueror is far more sinister.
-After the film was released, a series of tragic deaths were linked back to the movie’s creation, and producer Howard Hughes was so wracked with guilt that he spent $12 million to purchase every existing copy of the film.
+After the film’s release, a series of tragic deaths were linked back to the movie’s creation, and producer Howard Hughes was so wracked with guilt that he spent $12 million to purchase every existing copy of the film.

 At first, the film had a promising start.

-The Conqueror was directed by Dick Powell, a man who had established himself as an accomplished actor and singer.
-Although The Conqueror was only the second film he worked on as a director, many fans were excited to see what he would do with the story.
-The script was written by Oscar Millard, who had just earned an Academy Award nomination in 1951 for his script The Frogmen.
+The Conqueror directs by Dick Powell, a man who establishes himself as an accomplishment for an actor and singer.
+Although The Conqueror is the second film he works on as a director, many fans were excited to see what he would do with the story.
+The script by Oscar Millard, who earns an Academy Award nomination in 1951 for his script The Frogmen.
 While Dick Powell and Oscar Millard weren’t as famous as other directors and screenwriters at the time, audiences expected decent work from the two.

-What made the film even more promising was that it was produced by Howard Hughes.
-He had produced numerous successful films, although some were quite controversial.
+What makes the film even more promising is that it produces by Howard Hughes.
+He produces numerous successful films, although some were quite controversial.
 Audiences knew they could expect big things from Hughes, who had produced The Racket, Hell’s Angels, and Scarface.

 When John Wayne heard about the film, he immediately wanted in on it.
-By the 1950s, he was very used to getting the lead roles he wanted, and after some lobbying, the production crew finally relented.
+By the 1950s, he uses to get the lead roles he wants, and after some lobbying, the production crew finally relented.
 Unfortunately, John Wayne’s involvement would largely contribute to its notoriety.

 Audiences were ecstatic to learn that both John Wayne and Susan Hayward would be starring in the film.
-As posters and advertisements for the film were released, people all over the country were excited for the film’s debut.
+As posters and advertisements for the film to release, people all over the country were excited about the film’s debut.

 John Wayne and Susan Hayward were also excited to be a part of the movie.
 What they didn’t know at the time was that the film would ultimately cost them their lives.

-Most of the film was shot in various locations across Utah.
-Many scenes were filmed in St. George, Utah, which was located 137 miles downwind of Nevada National Security Site, where a lot of the United States’ governments’ nuclear testing took place.
-In 1953, just three years before The Conqueror was filmed, there were no less than 11 above-ground nuclear weapons tests which took place at the site.
+Most of the film shoots in various locations across Utah.
+Many scenes film in St. George, Utah, which was located 137 miles downwind of Nevada National Security Site, where a lot of the United States’ governments’ nuclear testing took place.
+In 1953, just three years before The Conqueror films, there are no less than 11 above-ground nuclear weapons tests which took place at the site.

 The creators of the film were well aware of the nuclear testing that had taken place just a few years before.
-They were assured, however, by the United States government that the recent nuclear weapons tests posed no threat to the health of civilians.
-Still skeptical, but ultimately unconcerned, the film’s production crew gave the go-ahead, and began filming in the location.
+They assure, however, the United States government that the recent nuclear weapons tests posed no threat to the health of civilians.
+Still skeptical, but ultimately unconcerned, the film’s production crew gave the go-ahead and began filming in the location.

 The cast and crew of the film spent many long weeks filming in St. George, Utah.
 During re-shoots, Howard Hughes also shipped 60 tons of dirt from the location to Hollywood, to retain an element of realism.

-After The Conqueror was released, the cast and crew thought that the abysmal critical response was the worst that would come from the movie.
+After The Conqueror releases, the cast and crew thought that the abysmal critical response was the worst that would come from the movie.
 Unfortunately, they were very, very wrong.

-In January of 1963, seven years after The Conqueror was released, director Dick Powell died of lung cancer.
+In January of 1963, seven years after The Conqueror releases, director Dick Powell dies of lung cancer.
 This wasn’t suspicious on its own; Dick Powell was a heavy chainsmoker, after all.
 However, just a few months later, cast member Pedro Armendáriz learned that he had terminal kidney cancer, and he took his own life before the cancer could.
 But the worst of the deaths was yet to come.

 After working on The Conqueror, Susan Hayward found success in the 1958 film I Want to Live! where she earned her Academy Award for Best Actress.
 She appeared in many more films after this, and while her career appeared to be waning at the time, fans were devastated to learn that she suffered from cancer.
 She was diagnosed with brain cancer in 1973, and died on March 14th, 1975.